Alec-Johnson/blog-platform/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Application structure

+## Ngrx
+### Example flow for creating isSubmitting observable
+Create authFeatureSelector with AuthState interface -> create isSubmitting selector with the previous authFeatureSelector, and a function that takes in authState to return isSubmitting  -> create observable inside component -> subscribe to changes inside store with our selector inside of a RxJs pipe function